// Writing a Quine the "Dumb Way"

 Python is relatively simple to write, so let's start with Python.

-First, define the DNA string.
-Since we don’t know the content of the “DNA” yet, let’s use emoji symbols as placeholders.
-Since this string contains two parts: the head and the tail, let’s assume the head is a cat and the tail is a snake:
+First, define the *DNA* string.
+Since we don't know the content of "DNA" yet, we'll use emoji symbols as placeholders.
+Since this string contains two parts: the header and the footer, let's assume the header is a tiger and the footer is a snake:

 dna = '🐱,🐍'